About WomanzVue

 About Us

 WomanzVue is a limited company listed on Companies House.
-Founded in June 2020, in response to the murder of George Floyd in the USA, WomanzVue was officially launched on 15 September 2020.
-Since its founding, the platform has acted as a form of Covid relief for many people in isolation, providing a space where Black women can engage in discussions with likeminded individuals and connect with fellow activists.
+Founded in June 2020, in response to the murder of George Floyd in the USA, WomanzVue was officially launched on 15th September 2020.
+Initially, the virtual platform acted as a form of Covid relief (during the global lockdown) for many people in isolation, providing a safe space where Black women were able to engage in discussions with likeminded individuals, and to connect with fellow activists in the black community and abroad.

 Sponsored by The Weekly Gleaner Newspaper UK